United States: Free shipping on orders over $49

 Overview

 When it comes to choosing between the Gateron Jupiter Banana and the SP-Star Meteor Orange mechanical keyboard switches, both offer unique features that cater to different preferences.
-The Jupiter Banana is a tactile switch known for its high-precision molds and softer backlight effects, offering a strong return and consistent feel with its two-stage springs.
+The Jupiter Banana is a tactile switch known for its high-precision molds and softer backlight effects, providing a strong return and consistent feel with its two-stage springs.
 On the other hand, the Meteor Orange switch is also tactile, but stands out for its gentle and seductive tactility along with a neutral sound profile.
-The Jupiter Banana is described as ['Polished', 'High-pitched', 'Creamy', 'Resonant'], while the Meteor Orange is characterized by ['Neutral', 'Mild', 'Thocky', 'Polished'].
-Each switch offers its own set of advantages, however, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+The Jupiter Banana is noted for its polished, high-pitched, creamy, and resonant qualities, while the Meteor Orange is characterized by its neutral, mild, thocky, and polished attributes.
+Each switch offers its own set of advantages; however, let's dive a bit deeper beyond generalities so you can best decide on the right switch for you.

 By the numbers